 Darien was the first UK massage trainer to name this approach Hands Free Massage, when he began developing it over 25 years ago.
 He has been a professional bodyworker, massage trainer and author since 1977.

-Darien Pritchard has been a bodyworker since 1977, including 25 years of training massage professional (including 5 years as part of a University Degree course) and of teaching Professional Development courses for qualified massage practitioners.
+For 25 years he trained massage professionals (of which 5 years was part of a University Degree course) and has been teaching Professional Development courses for qualified massage practitioners since 1988.

-He has been a pioneer in focusing on the massage practitioner’s bodyuse as an integral part of massage training; looking after your hands and body and using them well to deliver massage, which in turn helps to maintain one’s massage career.
-He has pioneered Hands Free Massage – the skilful, sensitive use of the forearms and elbows to save the practitioner’s hands.
+Darien has been a pioneer in focusing on good bodyuse as an integral part of massage training; looking after your hands and body and using them well to deliver massage, which in turn helps to maintain one’s massage career.
+He has pioneered Hands Free Massage – the skillful, sensitive use of the forearms and elbows to save the practitioner’s hands.
 He brings an attitude of supportive encouragement to his teaching and coaching.

 Darien brings an attitude of supportive encouragement to his teaching and coaching.
-His approach has been influenced by the study of Yoga, Tai Chi, creative dance and training in the Feldenkrais Method®” of movement awareness, and informed by gaining a Certificate in Education (double distinction).
+His approach has been influenced by the study of Yoga, Tai Chi, creative dance/movement and training in the Feldenkrais Method® of movement awareness, and informed by gaining a Certificate in Education (double distinction).

 Since 1988, he has taught the bodywork element in the Voice Leader’s Training, run by Frankie Armstrong, president of the Natural Voice Network.
-Darien has nurtured his interest in movement, rhythm and release through dancing and playing music.
-He has worked with dancers on greater ease and flexibility in performance, run courses on Dancing for the Joy of It (helping people to discover the ‘dancer within’), and designed a programme for actors on the physical embodiment of character (‘I Feel a Character Coming On’).
+Darien has nurtured an interest in movement, rhythm and release through dancing and playing music.
+He has worked with dancers on greater ease and flexibility in performance, run courses on Dancing for the Joy of It (helping people to discover the ‘dancer within’), and designed a programmes for actors on the physical embodiment of character (‘I Feel a Character Coming On’).